-- 1.48 Privacy Safeguard 1 requires that accredited data recipients must include the following in their CDR policy: - classes of CDR data held.
-The Consumer Data Right (Authorised Deposit-Taking Institutions) Designation 2019 (the Designation) sets out three classes of information for the banking sector: customer information', product use information, and Information on the product'. - how the CDR data is held - purposes for which an entity can collect, hold, use or disclose CDR data - how a consumer may access or correct CDR data - how a consumer can complain and how the entity will deal with a complaint - whether overseas disclosure is likely - circumstances in which the CDR entity may disclose CDR data to a person who is not an accredited person - events about which the CDR entity will notify the consumers of such CDR data - when the entity must delete or de-identify CDR data in accordance with a request by a consumer.
+- 1.51 Privacy Safeguard 1 requires that accredited data recipients must include the following in their CDR policy: - the classes12 of CDR data held.
+The designation instrument sets out three classes of information for the banking sector: customer information,13 product use information,14 and information about a product15 - how the CDR data is held - purposes for which the entity may collect, hold, use or disclose CDR data - how a consumer may access or correct CDR data - how a consumer can complain and how the entity will deal with a complaint - whether overseas disclosure to accredited persons is likely, and the countries those persons are likely to be based in, if practicable to specify this - circumstances in which the entity may disclose CDR data to a person who is not an accredited person16 - events about which the entity will notify the consumers of such CDR data, 17 and - when the entity must delete or de-identify CDR data in accordance with a request by a consumer. - 1.52 In addition, the CDR Rules provide other matters that must be included in the CDR policy, including: